-Our Environmental Applied Science Technology program teaches you scientific theory in classes such as environmental microbiology, soil science, air quality, environmental chemistry and more, and will apply those theories, working in rivers, streams and water treatment facilities.
-As a student you will collect and analyze water and soil samples and compare results from previous years to monitor environmental health.
-Upon graduation, you’ll be prepared to work as an environmental technician, or you may continue your education towards a BSc through multiple degree pathways.
+The Environmental Applied Science Technology program teaches you scientific theory in classes such as environmental microbiology, soil science, air quality, and environmental chemistry.
+You will apply these theories working in rivers, streams and water treatment facilities.
+You will collect and analyze water and soil samples and compare results from previous years to monitor environmental health.
+By the time you graduate, you will be qualified to work as an environmental technician, or you may continue your education to earn a B.Sc. through

 The Environmental Applied Science Technology program is accredited by the Canadian Technology Accreditation Board (CTAB) of the Canadian Council of Technicians and Technologists (Technician level).
 CTAB accredited programs provide International Mobility rights under the International Engineering Alliance (IEA) through the Sydney and Dublin Accords.

 - Grade 12 or equivalent with credits at or above the general level

 - Grade 11 or 12 academic English, minimum of 70%

 - Grade 11 or 12 academic math, minimum of 70%